 Therefore, thanks to these new regulations, importers now only have to pay 17.5% for taxable items for import into Indonesia – 9.5% fewer than the previous 27%.

 Nonetheless, the regulation does not apply to certain products imported into Indonesia such as shoes, bags, and garments.
-E-commerce businesses are now positive that this new policy will not only bring in more sales, it will also improve local businesses and decrease the country’s trade deficits.
+E-commerce businesses are now positive that this new policy will bring in more sales and also improve local businesses and decrease the country’s trade deficits.

 PMK 199/2019 applies to all regions in Indonesia.
 However, Batam remains a controversial region.
 This is because it is a free zone area and all goods imported into Batam are not subject to import taxes and duties – unless the goods are further distributed to other Indonesian regions from Batam.

 Therefore, to continue bringing in more foreign exchange to Indonesia with the international trade traffic in Batam, PMK 199/2019 only applies to imported goods released from Batam to other Indonesian regions.

 In addition to the above, import tariffs from countries that have trade agreements with Indonesia will be different.
 The first one is import tariffs between Australia, New Zealand, and ASEAN countries.
 The second one is between South Korea and ASEAN countries.
 The third one is between India and ASEAN countries.
 And, the fourth one is between China and ASEAN countries.

 For detailed import tariffs between the countries mentioned above, contact our dedicated team of consultants.

 The import into Indonesia has jumped from 19.6 million items to 50 million items in just a year between 2018 and 2019.
 Therefore, it is obvious that e-commerce is a potentially huge industry in Indonesia that is hard to overlook.

 For investors to start an e-commerce business in Indonesia, here’s the summary of the requirements and obligations: